Stirling Castle & Loch Lomond Cruise

 Check in 08.45

-Discover Scotland Tours offers free departures from many hotels, hostels, & b&b’s in and around Glasgow for this tour.
-Departures from guest accommodations are earlier than if you were departing from Buchanan Bus Station, this will be shown on your email confirmation.
+Discover Scotland Tours offers free pick-ups from many hotels, hostels, & B&B’s in and around Glasgow for this tour.
+Pick-ups from guest accommodations are earlier than if you were departing from Buchanan Bus Station.
+The departure from your accommodation time will be shown on your email confirmation.
+This is a pick-up service in the morning only and at the end of the tour, everyone is dropped off at Buchanan Bus Station, Glasgow.

-Please note we are unable to wait past the stated departure time.
 In the event you are late for any reason in arriving at your departure point and consequently miss your tour, you will not be entitled to a refund.
-All tours return to Buchanan Bus Station, Glasgow and not your hotel.
-For further information and a list of accommodations that we depart from please click here.

 This is limited to one piece of luggage (like an airline cabin bag) with a maximum weight of 15kg per person.
 For guidance, measurements should be no more than 65cm x 45cm x 30cm / 25in x 18in x 12in.
 You are allowed one small carry-on bag for onboard personal items.